jaabberwocky/dataeng_test/README.md

 ## Section 1: Data Pipelines
 The objective of this section is to design and implement a solution to process a data file on a regular interval (e.g. daily).
 Given the test data file `dataset.csv`, design a solution to process the file, along with the scheduling component.
 The expected output of the processing task is a CSV file including a header containing the field names.

-You can use common scheduling solutions such as `cron` or `airflow` to implement the latter.
+You can use common scheduling solutions such as `cron` or `airflow` to implement the scheduling component.
 You may assume that the data file will be available at 1am everyday.
 Please provide documentation (a markdown file will help) to explain your solution.

 Processing tasks:
 - Split the `name` field into `first_name`, and `last_name`